-Bed Bug ID & Treatment for Southern Homeowners
+Bed Bug Identification and Treatment for Southern Homeowners

 The Reality of Bed Bug Infestations in the South

-In our experience treating homes across Dallas, Oklahoma City, and the New Orleans area, we've learned one crucial fact: bed bugs can happen to anyone, regardless of cleanliness or income level.
+In our extensive experience treating homes across Dallas, Oklahoma City, and the New Orleans area, we've learned a crucial fact: bed bugs can infest any home, regardless of cleanliness or income level.
 These exceptional hitchhikers travel in luggage, used furniture, clothing, and even library books.

 The warm, humid climate across Texas, Oklahoma, Louisiana, and Mississippi creates ideal conditions for bed bug reproduction.
 According to the CDC, bed bugs thrive in temperatures between 70-80°F—exactly what our region experiences for much of the year.
 A single female can lay 200-500 eggs in her lifetime, and in our climate, those eggs can hatch in just 6-10 days.